gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

    | "." %NUMBER
 ```

-this allow us to write programs like this one:
+this, if correctly implemented, will  allow us to write programs like this one:

 ```js
 ➜  egg-oop-parser-solution git:(master) ✗ cat examples/array-dot.egg